airbnb/mavericks/hellodagger/README.md

-# Dagger Usage Sample for MvRx
+# Dagger Usage Sample for Mavericks

-This module contains a sample app to demonstrate how to ease the usage of Dagger and AssistedInject in apps using MvRx.
+This module contains a sample app to demonstrate how to ease the usage of Dagger and AssistedInject in apps using Mavericks.

 ## Key Features